MrVeit/Veittech-UnigramPayment/README.md

 ```

 In case the launch **was successful**, you will see only 1 line in the logs: `API Server running at YOUR_DOMAIN_NAME`.
-Your API server is now running on the server and ready to accept requests from your client on Unity
+Your API server is now running on the server and ready to accept requests from your client on Unity.

 ### Deploy a Telegram bot

 Once the basic set of modules has been installed, you can start running one of the projects.

-1. Navigate to the main directory of the server
+1. Navigate to the main directory of the server:
 ```
 cd /root/
 ```